GenericDataSource/GenericDataSource/README.md

 dataSource.items =  <<retrieve items>> // Can be set and altered at anytime
 ```

-All you need to update to do is change the cell class and of course the table view to collection view.
+__All you need to do is change the cell class and of course the table view to collection view.__

 Actually this opens the door for so much possibilities.
 You can inherit from `BasicDataSource` and implement your custom generic data source that is based on a protocol implemented by the cell and you don't need to repeat the configuration part.
 You would create data source like that.
 ```